chaohanch/chaohanch.github.io/_pages/publications.md

 Vogel, I., Athanasopoulou, A., **Han, C.**, Yue, Y. (2019) How perceptible is the difference between tone 3 and tone 4 in Mandarin Chinese?
 In S. Calhoun, P. Escudero, M. Tabain, & P. Warren (Eds.),_Proceedings of the 19th International Congress of Phonetic Sciences, Melbourne, Australia_ (pp. 2027-2031).

- |
-|

-2019

- |

-Athanasopoulou, A., Vogel, I., **Han, C.**, Yue, Y. Confusability of Mandarin tone 3 and tone 4: effects of focus and syllable position.
-In S. Calhoun, P. Escudero, M. Tabain, & P. Warren (Eds.), *Proceedings of the 19th International Congress of Phonetic Sciences, Melbourne, Australia 2019* (pp. 442-446).
+Athanasopoulou, A., Vogel, I., **Han, C.**, Yue, Y. (2019) Confusability of Mandarin tone 3 and tone 4: effects of focus and syllable position.
+In S. Calhoun, P. Escudero, M. Tabain, & P. Warren (Eds.), _Proceedings of the 19th International Congress of Phonetic Sciences, Melbourne, Australia_ (pp. 442-446).

- |